achabense/moody/README.md

 If you find some interesting patterns you can also select and save as RLE string.

-#### Examples found by this program
-(Rule with pics)

 #### Getting started
 As a starting point, it will help a lot if you are familiar with Convay's Game-of-Life rule.
 See the "Documents" part in the program to get familiar with the concepts and operations.

-#### Dependency & Building
+#### Dependencies & Building
-The project is organized as a CMake-project.
-The program is written in C++20 with the help of [ImGui](https://github.com/ocornut/imgui) and [SDL2](https://github.com/libsdl-org/SDL) library.
-(ImGui is carried by this project; SDL2 will be fetched automatically by CMake).
-From my experience, the project can be opened and built directly by Visual Studio (with CMake tools available).
+The project uses CMake for building.
+The program is written in C++20 using [ImGui](https://github.com/ocornut/imgui) and [SDL2](https://github.com/libsdl-org/SDL) libraries.
+(ImGui is copied in this project; SDL2 will be fetched automatically by CMake.)
+In my experience, the project can be opened and built directly in Visual Studio (CMake tools required).